pachax001/My-Asian-Tv-Dramacool-Telegram-bot/README.md

 No progress for download.
 But will send a message saying the episode dowloaded.<br>
 Don't send multiple commands while a process is ongoing.<br>
 Thumbnail and caption feature will only work if the MongoDB is connected.(Recommended to add this)<br>
+Only the owner can use the bot.
+All files are send as documents.
 ## Installation

 ### Deploy in your vps(Linux)